Skip to main content

 • •Adds unnecessary complexity for publicly accessible tools — overkill when direct HTTP calls or standard MCP servers work fine

-• •Managed server adds a network hop that introduces measurable latency for sub-millisecond function calls
+• •Managed server adds a network hop that introduces tens of milliseconds of latency — meaningful overhead for sub-millisecond function calls

 Who Should Use AgentRPC?